awsdocs/aws-go-developer-guide/doc_source/common-examples.rst

 Create a New Bucket and Object
 ------------------------------

-The |S3| ``CreateBucket`` operation creates a bucket in your account.
+The |S3| :sdk-go-api-deep:``CreateBucket <services/s3/#S3.CreateBucket>`` operation
+creates a bucket in your account.
 You must specify a globally unique name for the bucket.
-The ``PutObject`` operation creates a file in a bucket.
+The :sdk-go-api-deep:``PutObject <services/s3/#S3.PutObject>`` operation creates a file in a bucket.
 The following example uses these two operations to create a bucket and add to it a text file with the string ``Hello World!``:

 .. literalinclude:: example_code/s3/create_new_bucket_and_object.go